Scroll Top

 This is a relaxing, lighthearted, interactive, High Holy Day program for tots and their families.
 Enjoy singing, stories, movement and more.
 Grandparents welcome too!

-Teens & young adults ages 22 – 30 join us for a Rosh Hashanah brunch reception.
+Teens (13-18) & young adults (19 – 30), join us for a Rosh Hashanah brunch reception.
 This is a great opportunity to meet, greet and reconnect!
-RSVP to come.
+Free but RSVP required prior to Friday, Sept 19 by Noon; we have a minimum signup requirement of 10 to hold this event.
+RSVP here

 Join us for the majestic Rosh Hashanah Musaf service led by Michael Leitner.
 This prayer experience will be accompanied by facilitated conversation on the themes of the liturgy.